 Introduction; 1.How Records Began: Representation and Persistence; 2.
 Marks of Ownership and Sealing; 3: Records, Accounting, and the Emergence of Writing in Ancient Mesopotamia; 4.
 Records and Writing in Other Early Societies: Egypt, the Aegean, China, and the Americas; 5.
 Creating and Storing Written Records and Archives: The Proliferation of Records in South-west Asia, Egypt, and Greece; 6.
 Orality and Literacy: Confidence in Records; 7.
 Orality, Record-making, and Social Action; 8.
 Concluding Thoughts: Archival Science and Early Records

-Geoffrey Yeo is Honorary Senior Research Fellow in the Department of Information Studies at University College London in the UK.
+Geoffrey Yeo is an Honorary Senior Research Fellow in the Department of Information Studies at University College London in the UK.